Juno Awards: Kardinal Offishall

 At the 2006 Juno Awards, Kardinal Offishall stated that he would not attend the Junos anymore.
 "I'm not going to be the Juno's monkey no more, I'm not coming back any more."
 Offishall cited Canadian hip-hop's low profile at that year's awards as the catalyst for his decision.
 Offishall further stated, "Really, to me it's really atrocious what they do to hip-hop in this country and what they do for the artists...
 I just feel like the token hip-hop artist from Canada.
 For urban music in this country, I mean, not only was hip-hop not televised, but also reggae and R&B; to me, it's sickening."
 Offishall also criticized the Juno Awards for having the American group The Black Eyed Peas perform at that year's ceremony.
 "I just had enough.
 They had me perform last night and give away the award — to me it's all a farce, I really can't put up with it anymore.
 It's not even that it's embarrassing, it's just disappointing.
 It doesn't matter what you do in this country, for me anyway, they don't recognize what I do.
 It's just a bunch of garbage so I won't be a part of it anymore."
-Despite this, Offishall performed at the 2021 and 2023 Juno Awards.
+Despite this, Offishall has performed and attended recent editions of the Juno Awards.

+Drake

+At the 2011 Juno Awards, Canadian rapper and singer Drake hosted the ceremony; he was also nominated in six categories.
+However, he lost every award he was nominated for, including Rap Recording of the Year (which was won by Shad).
+Drake later boycotted the Juno Awards, only appearing 15 years later at the 2026 Juno Awards in a virtual segment honouring Nelly Furtado.
+During the ceremony, he stated: "To the Junos, because you are honouring one of my dear friends tonight, I will spare you, even though I know you're still thinking about those six awards you gave to Shad when you snubbed Take Care when I hosted the 40th anniversary of your award show.
+This is about Nelly."
+While Drake was actually nominated for Thank Me Later, Shad responded by stating that he only won one award at the ceremony.